Path Ranking with Attention to Type Hierarchies: Attentive Path Ranking

-This part of the model is consisting of another LSTM and attention modules applied to entities.
-Together, they are responsible for selecting types for entities in the path $p$ to create the proposed path pattern $\hat{p} = \langle l_1,r_1,...,l_t,...,r_M,l_{M+1}\rangle$, where $l_t$ represents the selected type for the entity $e_t$ from its type hierarchy.
-Formally, the type hierarchy for each entity $e_t$ in the path $p$ is:

-where the lowest level $l_{t,1}$ represents the most specific type and the highest level $l_{t,C}$ represents the most abstract type. $C$ is the height of the hierarchy.
+The entity type encoder consists of attention modules applied to entity types and a second LSTM.
+Together, these models are responsible for selecting a type $l_t$ for each entity $e_t$ from its type hierarchy $\mathcal{L}_t = \{ l_{t,1},...,l_{t,C}\}$, where the lowest level $l_{t,1}$ represents the most specific type and the highest level $l_{t,C}$ represents the most abstract type in a hierarchy of height $C$.

-Our assumption is that there exists a best type $l_t^*$ for each entity $e_t$ in the path $p$, which helps create the best path pattern that is both discriminative and generalizable, and using the best path patterns leads to maximized accuracy for prediction.
-However, the substantial number of combinations when considering possible types for entities in all path patterns makes exhaustively searching for all $l_t^*$'s impossible.
+As shown by the distributional informativeness hypothesis \cite{santus2014hypernym}, selecting $l_t$ from more specific levels of the type hierarchy increases the discriminativeness of the path pattern $\hat{p}$ while selecting from more abstract levels makes the path pattern easier to generalize.
+Choosing $l_t$ at the appropriate level helps create a path pattern that is both discriminative and generalizable, leading to greater prediction accuracy.
+However, the substantial number of combinations when considering possible types for entities in all path patterns makes exhaustively searching across all $l_t$'s impossible.